isaacvando/rtl/README.md

 ## Installation

-Right now RTL must be built locally to use.
+Right now RTL must be built locally.
 For a quick start, run these commands to build RTL and place it in `/usr/local/bin`.
 ```bash
 wget https://github.com/isaacvando/rtl/archive/refs/heads/main.zip
 unzip main.zip